ASeatonSpatial/kickstart.nvim/README.md

 * I don't want to install the whole configuration, can you point me to the relevant parts about working with R, quarto and Rmarkdown?
   * The files `lua/config/R.lua` and `lua/plugins/quarto.lua` contain most of it.
   * The LSP set up is in `lua/plugins/lsp.lua` and `lua/plugings/cmp.lua`.
-  * I haven't tested this but I think those 4 files have the things required and in theory can be incorporated piecemeal to other configurations.
+  * I haven't tested this but I think those 4 files have the things required and in theory can be incorporated piecemeal into other configurations.
+If this continues to develop then I will consider making a standalone plugin.

 Some kickstart FAQs that might be useful to you: